barrettinfotech/trumpet-rep-sheets/lesson-notes/alexgreg.md

 ## Lesson Notes

+# spring 2024

+## week 1

 ## week 5

 Good job on scales and Clarke!

 Welcome to studio Alex!
 I'll add your lesson notes here throughout the semester.